kscalelabs/kos/README.md

-# k-brain
+# kOS

-Welcome to the k-brain project!
+Welcome to the K-Scale Operating System!